April 20, 2015

-Now to me this is way to many interactions to perform such a simple task.
-By default Photoshop doesn’t even allow you to, auto select the layer you need to edit by click on it directly.
+Now to me, this is way too many interactions to perform such a simple task.
+By default Photoshop doesn’t even allow you to, auto-select the layer you need to edit by click on it directly.
 You have to check this option in order to get this functionality.
 Why wouldn’t I want to be able to click on what I want to edit from the start?

 Now don’t get me wrong, I could go through and set up some character styles before doing any editing but that’s still more work and something that can get messed up quite easily in my experience.
 This is probably why I don’t use this feature in Photoshop but only in Sketch.

 Photoshop is a cross-platform application.
 It works on both PC and Mac.
 This is huge when you need to hand off any designs or assets to developers who may be working on a different platform.
 These days a web designer is responsible for delivering assets ( doing all the slicing and dicing) but before this was the developer's job.
 Some still do things the older way and that’s not a bad thing.
 But chances are your developer will request

 .sketch files.
 The sketch is Mac-only at the moment and it may stay that way.
 You may consider that if you use it solely for your work.
 Make sure to communicate with your developers upfront so you don’t have to do twice the amount of work if you don’t have to.

 I’m way more comfortable in Photoshop than Sketch at this point in time.
 It may be a pain in the ass to use but I know it.
 When it comes to, image editing, you can be sure I’ll open Photoshop first.
 New updates are coming quite often to the application which is geared toward designers like myself who deal with user interface design and scalability of designs.
 I’m happy with what progress I have seen so far and will likely cease to use the application.
 I have used this application for years and consider myself proficient in the software.
 It has helped me win new projects and praise from both my peers and my clients.
 Photoshop I love you.